We honour our Elders and highly appreciate their wealth of knowledge, experience, and the deep caring they show their peoples.

 A true Elder rarely present himself or herself as an Elder, leaving that task to the people in their entourage.
 Modesty, humility, courage, respect, love, honesty, integrity, and a deep knowledge of our customs, ceremonies, and spirituality are all qualities of a true Elder.

 In the MNOC, the Elders hold the power by consensus to remove the chief if he/she fails to lead the People with integrity and honour.

-Our Lead Elder’s collaborates with the MNOC leaders and the Elders in the communities of our treaty partners.
+Our First Elder, or Sage, collaborates with the leaders of the NMDC and Sages who are members of the communities of our treaty partners.